-Abstract:
+Abstract

-We model VBR carrying Long-Range Dependent (LRD), multiplexed video sources.
+Compressed video is well known to be self-similar in nature.
+We model VBR carrying long-range dependent, multiplexed MPEG-2 video sources traffic.
+The actual traffic for the model is generated using fast-fourier transform of the fractional gaussian noise sequence.
+Our model of compressed video sources bears similarity to an MPEG-2 transport stream carrying video, i.e., it is long-range dependent and generates traffic in a piecewise constant bit rate manner.
 We study the effect of such VBR traffic on ABR carrying TCP traffic.
-Our model of compressed video sources bears some similarity to an MPEG-2 Transport Stream carrying video, i.e., it is long-range dependent [1] and generates traffic in a piecewise-CBR fashion [2].
 The effect of such VBR traffic is that the ABR capacity is highly variant.
-We find that a proper switch algorithm like ERICA+ [3] can tolerate this variance in ABR capacity while maintaining high throughput and low delay.
+We find that a switch algorithm like ERICA+ can tolerate this variance in ABR capacity while maintaining high throughput and low delay.
 We present simulation results for terrestrial and satellite configurations.